 to

-The four character code of the sample description is replaced with a four character code indicating protection encapsulation: these codes vary only by media-type.
+The four character code of the sample entry is replaced with a four character code indicating protection encapsulation: these codes vary only by media-type.
 For example, 'mp4v' is replaced with 'encv' and 'mp4a' is replaced with 'enca'.

-A ProtectionSchemeInfoBox (defined below) is added to the sample description, leaving all other boxes unmodified.
+A ProtectionSchemeInfoBox (defined below) is added to the sample entry, leaving all other boxes unmodified.

 In 8.12.2.2 change